cashapp/spirit/USAGE.md

 If you start a migration and realize that you forgot to set defer-cutover, worry not!
 You can manually create a sentinel table using the pattern `_<table>_sentinel`, and Spirit will detect the table before the cutover is completed and block as though defer-cutover had been enabled from the beginning.

 Note that the checksum, if enabled, will be computed after the sentinel table is dropped.
 Because the checksum step takes an estimated 10-20% of the migration, the cutover will not occur immediately after the sentinel table is dropped.

+### strict

+- Type: Boolean
+- Default value: FALSE

+When set to `TRUE`, Spirit will exit if it finds checkpoints belonging to some other migration with a different --alter to avoid losing progress.

+By default, Spirit will automatically clean up these old checkpoints before starting the migration.